microhobby/blog/TOP-TECHS-2020.md

 ﻿Here a list of my favorite 2020 technologies:

-> ⚠️ Remembering that this list is based only and only on my humble opinion 💩 and are more related to my area of expertise (embedded systems, embedded Linux)!
+> ⚠️ Remembering that this list is based only and ONLY on my humble opinion 💩 and are more related to my area of expertise (embedded systems, embedded Linux)!
 These were technologies that I had the opportunity to work and test during 2020.

 I will divide the "award" into classes and in each one I will point out my winner within that class and the one that I think is a "promise" or that we should keep an eye on because it is a technology highlighted in the market.
 So, let's to the "MicroHobby top tech 2020" winners!